-This is known as crop factor.
+This is known as the crop factor.

-Full-frame cameras do not have any crop factor since since they operate on the 35mm format used in the days of film.
+Full-frame cameras do not have any crop factor since they operate on the 35mm format used in the days of film.

-APS-C sensors however, have a crop sensor 1.5 for Nikon or 1.6 for Canon.
+APS-C sensors, however, have a crop sensor 1.5 for Nikon or 1.6 for Canon.

 What this means is that any lens attached to an APS-C camera like the Nikon D3500 DSLR will need to have its focal length multiplied by the crop sensor to get its effective focal length.

-The widest lenses are the fisheye or ultra wide lenses.
+The widest lenses are the fisheye or ultra-wide lenses.
 These lenses have ranges from 8mm to 24mm.
 They are limited in used and typically used in landscape or architecture.
 They create such a wide angle of view that images can sometimes appear distorted and they are not suited for portraits since they make facial features look distorted.

-Regular wide angle lenses
+Regular wide-angle lenses

 With focal lengths typically between 24mm to 35mm, this is where distortion stop appearing unnatural.